joey-qytyku/OS-90-fixed/docs/Essays/If_I_Made_x86.md

 call.ge GreaterOrEqual
 ```

-Extended INT instruction that also sets the AH register.
+Extended INT instruction that also sets the AH register before going in.

 ```
 mov     dx,MyString